-Nothing is worse than investing a lot of time and money in a project and then to realize at the end that you don’t receive what you hoped for.
+Nothing is worse than investing a lot of time and money in a project and then realizing at the end that you don’t receive what you hoped for.

-Let’s take a look at several reasons why it’s important to test & validate your packaging before you reach your final decision to produce hundreds or thousands of it.
+Let’s take a look at several reasons why it’s essential to test & validate your packaging before you reach your final decision to produce hundreds or thousands of it.

-Getting an unprinted sample would be a good option to verify the structural design and make sure the product fits exactly how you would expect.
+Getting an unprinted sample would be an excellent option to verify the structural design and make sure the product fits exactly how you would expect.

 In other words, if you don’t convert your artwork from RGB to CMYK on Illustrator, you won’t receive the same printing quality that you would expect from your design when it’s printed.

-Converting your artwork’s color mode, however, isn’t the end of the story.
-It is one thing to follow the required artwork guidelines, but it is another to miss the nitty-gritty details of the artwork design
+Converting your artwork’s color mode, however, isn’t the last step.
+It is one thing to follow the required artwork guidelines, but it is another to miss the nitty-gritty details of the artwork design.